harvardinformatics/TranscriptomeAssemblyTools/README.md

 To the extent possible, to improve reproducibility (not to mention ease of implementation!), we run analyses from within conda environments.
 Below, we explain how to execute particular steps assuming that a separate conda enviornment is created for each step, with job scripts designed to be run on the SLURM job scheduler.
 These can easily be modified to work with other schedulers such as SGE and LSF.

 ### 1. Running fastqc
+*Fastqc* generated a bunch of quality metrics such as quality-by-cycle, frequency by cycle, of adapter sequence, and overrepresentation of sequences.
+This information can provide some initial information about potential issues with sequencing library quality, and may highlight the importance of particular downstream filtering steps.

-We can create a conda environment for *fastqc* as follows:
+We can create a conda environment for *fastqc* as follows
 ```bash
 conda create -n fastqc -c bioconda fastqc
 ```